Environmental health practitioners use their scientific and technical ability to ensure people can live, work and play in safe, healthy environments

-- Royal Army Medical Corps - Environmental Health Officer
+- Royal Army Medical Corps - environmental health officer or technician

-The practical training element can be undertaken through a formal training placement with a local authority or by gaining experience from a number of relevant organisations.
+The practical training element can be undertaken through a formal training placement with a local authority or by gaining experience from several relevant organisations.

 The portfolio is based upon practical learning and reflective practice and requires candidates to undertake a range of interventions, develop a variety of skills and reflect upon their experiences.
 The following specialist areas are covered: